sauerduels/website/info.md

 ## Format

 All events will be played using the round robin format.
 This means that players will be put into groups, and play one game against each opponent in their group.
 Then, after all the games are completed, the top two players from each group will advance to the semi-finals facing the opposite player from each group.
 If there are more than 2 groups, only the top player will advance.
-To reward the top finishing player, they will only need one victory to advance to the finals, while their opponent needs two.
+To reward the top finishing player, they will only need one victory to advance to the finals, while their opponent will need two.
 The finals will be a best of 3 series regardless of who advances.
 The losers will play in a standard single match for 3rd place.
 If there are not enough players for more than one group, the top 4 players will advance to the next round.
 You can look at some example tournament brackets [here](http://sauerduels.challonge.com/).

 ## Tiebreakers